Pentagon elevates investigation into Iran school strike

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, March 13 - The U.S. military said on Friday it has elevated the investigation into a devastating February 28 strike on an Iranian girls' school after media reports revealed the probe shows U.S. forces were likely responsible.
+WASHINGTON - The US military said on March 13 it has elevated the investigation into a devastating Feb 28 strike on an Iranian girls’ school after media reports revealed the probe shows US forces were likely responsible.

+Iran has said the strike on the Shajareh Tayyebeh School killed 168 children.

 Reuters first reported the investigation’s initial findings on March 5.

-Citing the seriousness of the matter, U.S. Defense Secretary Pete Hegseth declined to comment on the preliminary finding of the investigation, saying: "We're not going to let reporting lead us or force our hand into indicating what happened."
+Citing the seriousness of the matter, US Defence Secretary Pete Hegseth declined to comment on the preliminary finding of the investigation, saying: “We’re not going to let reporting lead us or force our hand into indicating what happened.”

-Iran's new supreme leader blamed the country's enemies for the school strike in his first message to the country on Thursday, without explicitly saying the U.S. was responsible.
+Iran’s new supreme leader blamed the country’s enemies for the school strike in his first message to the country on March 12, without explicitly saying the US was responsible.

-"It signals a recognition that something went wrong and to try to understand what happened and why," said Annie Shiel, U.S. advocacy director with the Center for Civilians in Conflict.
+“It signals a recognition that something went wrong and to try to understand what happened and why,” said Ms Annie Shiel, US advocacy director with the Centre for Civilians in Conflict.

-The investigation comes despite public comments by President Donald Trump initially doubting the possibility of U.S. involvement that stoked concern among some defense officials about whether he would be willing to accept blame.
+The investigation comes despite public comments by President Donald Trump initially doubting the possibility of US involvement that stoked concern among some defence officials about whether he would be willing to accept blame.

 The president initially said, without offering evidence, that Iran may have attacked the school and suggested Tehran may have Tomahawk missiles, which military experts call extremely unlikely.

-Still, Trump on Monday said publicly he would "certainly" accept the results of the U.S. investigation: "Whatever the report shows, I'm willing to live with that report."
+Still, Mr Trump on March 9 said publicly he would “certainly” accept the results of the US investigation: “Whatever the report shows, I’m willing to live with that report.”

+A second US official pointed to those remarks as evidence that Mr Trump was moving toward accepting the preliminary investigation results.

 The official noted that a 15-6 investigation reflected the seriousness of the Trump administration’s approach to the investigation because it would comprehensively examine what went wrong and how to correct those issues.